Redskins removing ex-owner Marshall from Ring of Fame - WHIZ News

 A spokesman confirmed the decisions Wednesday, saying Marshall’s name has already been removed from the history wall at the team’s training facility in Ashburn, Virginia.
 The spokesman said the Ring of Fame is removing Marshall’s name from its stadium in Landover, Maryland, on Wednesday and the process to alter the website is underway.

+“I don’t have any feelings against it,” Marshall’s granddaughter, Jordan Wright, told The Associated Press in a phone interview.
+“My sense has always been if anybody’s offended by these things, then that’s OK with me.
+They should take it down.”

-It’s the latest move to cut ties with the legacy of the team’s racist founder, a segregationist who refused to integrate by signing Black players until “forced to do so” in 1962, more than a decade after much of the rest of the NFL.
+It’s the latest move to cut ties with the legacy of the team’s racist founder, a segregationist who refused to integrate by signing Black players until forced to in 1962, more than a decade after much of the rest of the NFL.

 Last week, the team renamed the lower bowl FedEx Field that bore Marshall’s name after late Hall of Famer Bobby Mitchell, the franchise’s first Black player.
 A day earlier, Events DC removed a statue of Marshall from the team’s former home at RFK Stadium in Washington.